Monday - Friday

 We created an information sheet for visitors, customers, employees, and merchants.
 It includes a few tips and pointers for parking in the Historic District and City of Folsom contact information.

-The Active Transportation Master Plan (ATP) will combine and update the master plans for both pedestrian and bicycle facilities in the City of Folsom.
-The ATP will guide the planning, development, and maintenance of existing and future bicycle and pedestrian facilities within the city, including recommended citywide active transportation network improvements and Safe Routes to School.
+The Active Transportation Master Plan (ATP) combines and updates the master plans for both pedestrian and bicycle facilities in the City of Folsom.
+It will guide the planning, development, and maintenance of existing and future bicycle and pedestrian facilities within the city, including recommended citywide active transportation network improvements and Safe Routes to School.

 This planning effort is made possible by funding from the SACOG 2019 State of Good Repair Planning and Project Development Grant Funding Program.

 The Draft ATP was open for public comment from March 18 through April 24.
-City staff are working through the Draft ATP comments and expect to release the Final ATP at the end of May.
-Final adoption of the ATP will take place in June.
+City staff reviewed all of the comments submitted during the draft period incorporated them into the final version of the ATP (please note: the file is large and may take some time to load depending on the speed of your computer or mobile device).
+Formal adoption of the ATP will take place in June.

 - City Council: 6:30 p.m.
 Tuesday, June 14, City Council Chambers

-Contact Brett Bollinger, City of Folsom Senior Trails Planner, to receive notifications for upcoming events and plan updates, and to submit questions or comments about the ATP.
+Contact Brett Bollinger, City of Folsom Senior Trails Planner, with questions about the ATP.

 Accessible Pedestrian Signals (APS), formerly known as audible pedestrian signals, advise pedestrians who are blind, visually impaired or deaf-blind when they have the right-of-way to cross at a signalized intersection and in which direction they may cross the intersection.
 The City currently has 11 signalized intersections equipped with APS.
 City staff will install additional APS on a per-request basis.